MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 * **Quoted space-separated list**: --parameterName "firstValue" "secondValue"
 * **Values that contain a space**: --parameterName "value1a value1b" "value2a value2b" "value3"

-If you aren't sure how your string will be evaluated by your environment, return the value of a string to your console or use `--debug` as explained in [Debug an Azure CLI reference command](#debug-an-azure-cli-reference-command).
+If you aren't sure how your string will be evaluated by your environment, return the value of a string to your console or use `--debug` as explained in [Debug Azure CLI reference commands](#debug-azure-cli-reference-commands).

 ## Create a storage account to apply what you've learned

 The remainder of this tutorial step demonstrates quoting rules in Azure CLI commands, and uses the resource group created in [Prepare your environment for the Azure CLI](./get-started-tutorial-1-prepare-environment.md).
 Substitute `<msdocs-tutorial-rg-00000000>` with the name of your resource group.

 Create an Azure storage account to use in this tutorial.
-This script example demonstrates environment-specific syntax for the following:
+This next script example demonstrates environment-specific syntax for the following:

 * Line continuation
 * Variable usage